Yoti app and Post Office Easy ID privacy notice

 - Adding documents (our analytics don’t collect any personal details from the document)

-- Completing steps, such as registration
+- Completing steps, such as signing up

 Examples of information created automatically by our internal systems when things happen.